-For both the A.A.G.S and B.G.S., students must meet fundamental skills competency requirements that demonstrate college-level competency in four areas: written communication, oral communication, quantitative reasoning, and computer literacy.
-Students may demonstrate competency by completing an appropriate college-level nonremedial course or its transfer equivalent in English composition/writing, speech/communication, quantitative reasoning, and computer science; by earning a grade of C or better in a 3 credit hour course.
+For both the A.A.G.S. and B.G.S., students must meet fundamental skills competency requirements that demonstrate college-level competency in six areas: written communication, intermediate writing course, oral communication, quantitative reasoning, computer literacy, and diversity.
+Students may demonstrate competency by completing an appropriate college-level nonremedial course or its transfer equivalent in English composition/writing, speech/communication, quantitative reasoning, computer science, and diversity; by earning a grade of C or higher in a 3 credit hour course.

-A course that fulfills one of the four competency requirements at any Indiana University campus fulfills that requirement for the General Studies Degree Program at any other Indiana University campus.
+A course that fulfills one of the six competency requirements at any Indiana University campus fulfills that requirement for the General Studies Degree Program at any other Indiana University campus.
 Acceptable grades for courses meeting competency requirements must be consistent with the campus's requirements.

 Many courses in the Independent Study Program are available to fulfill competency requirements.

 Note: Students should consult with their General Studies Degree Program counselors to determine which independent study courses fulfill competency requirements on their campuses.